kharf/navecd-website/docs/documentation/features/deploy-key.md

-When installing Declcd on Github or GitLab, Declcd will create a Deploy Key with the provided Access Token and store the private SSH key in a Kubernetes Secret.
+When installing Navecd on Github or GitLab, Navecd will create a Deploy Key with the provided Access Token and store the private SSH key in a Kubernetes Secret.

 ## Rotation